min2ha/ukwa-site/content/target/28829/index.en.md

   "start_date": "2015-07-09T10:00:00Z"
 }

-# Connected Communities Project: Researching the Industrial and Post-Industrial Communities of the Swansea Valley

 The project seeks to develop community-focused research projects and activities that examine, celebrate and share the history of the Lower Swansea Valley and is run by Swansea University.